-Used to treat opioid dependence, Subutex is a prescription medication that can bring with it a host of side effects.
-These can range from mild to severe though each person’s experience with it could be different.
-It is used to prevent withdrawal symptoms but is a narcotic drug also, meaning it too can be habit-forming.
+Subutex is a prescription medication for the treatment of opioid dependence.
+However, it comes with a host of side effects.
+These can range from mild to severe though each person may have a different experience.
+Physicians prescribe it to prevent withdrawal symptoms.
+Yet, it is a narcotic drug, meaning it too can be habit-forming.
 Subutex is the brand name for buprenorphine.
 For some patients, side effects can take hold shortly after they begin use.
-For others, the onset may be .
-In most cases, Subutex is prescribed because the benefits outweigh the risks of side effects.
+For others, the onset may be slower.
+In most cases, physicians prescribe Subutex because the benefits outweigh the risks of side effects.
 Many patients can take Subutex without experiencing more serious side effects.
 However, for some, regular use of Subutex can lead to physical and/or psychological addiction which requires an additional detox.
-Safe, rapid opiate detox that is medically administered can help patients become free of Subutex dependence in a very short amount of time.
+Medically administered rapid detox is safe and can help patients become free of Subutex dependence in a very short amount of time.

 Common and More Serious Subutex Side Effects